penmasters/zabbix-book/docs/ch02-zabbix-installation/external-authentication.md

-(once again)` fields does not matter as Zabbix will not try to use this password, instead it will go to LDAP server to authenticate this user since it's a member of the User group that has authentication method `LDAP`, just make sure you enter the same string in these two fields and it satisifed your password strength policy defined in `Users | Authentication`.
+(once again)` fields does not matter as Zabbix will not try to use this password, instead it will go to LDAP server to authenticate this user since it's a member of the User group that has authentication method `LDAP`, just make sure you enter the same string in these two fields and it satisfied your password strength policy defined in `Users | Authentication`.

 ![Add user in Zabbix](ch02.6-ldap-add-user-in-zabbix.png){ align=center }